ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 As above example, the foo2() is an isolated node without any reference.
 It's dead code and can be removed in linker optimization.
 We test this example by build-ch13_1.sh and find foo2() cannot be removed.
+There are two possibilities.
+One is we did trigger lld dead code stripping optimization in command (the default is not do it).
+The other is lld didn't implement it at this point.
 It's reasonable since the lld is in its early stages of development.
+We didn't dig it more, since the Cpu0 backend tutorial just need a linker to finish Relocation Records Resolve and see how it run on PC.

 Remind, llvm-linker is the linker works on IR level linker optimization.
 Sometime when you got the obj file only (if you have a.o in this case), the native linker (such as lld) have the opportunity to do Dead Code Stripping